raffazizzi/wartime-diamondback/_templates/incipit-pages.md

 - In (citation for where this composition is available)
 - (Link to Primo) <a href="Primo Link">Music Library Stacks Call Number</a>
-- Other editions available in <a href="external link" target="_blank">where is it available</a> (If a digital edition is available link to it and identify website/name of site)
+- Other editions available in <a href="external link" target="_blank"></a> (If a digital edition is available link to it and identify website/name of site)